 1) The South Easterly wind shadow

-The South Easterly wind is a low level wind with a reverse wind gradient (stronger on the ground and weaker in altitude).
+The South Easterly wind is a low-level wind with a reverse wind gradient (stronger on the ground and weaker at altitude).

 Generally speaking for a Wind Shadow to form you need the following elements :

 1) Wind forecast of not stronger than 15 knots

 We get the formation of a Wind Shadow mostly in the warmest parts of our weather season but it is possible in the middle of Winter as well.